Biking on Catalina Island

 The restrictions for motorists along with the lovely scenery of the island has prompted many people to cycle their way to work and for recreation.
 The island itself is only 22 miles long, and very easy to get around.
 Although the terrain across the island can include many steep hills, many people find biking on Catalina Island the best way to go.

 What are some popular spots on the island in which you can see bicyclers traveling?
 The Avalon area has Pebbly Beach, the Catalina Casino and the Wrigley Memorial and Botanic Garden, all of which are ideal for biking.
 You can also try some longer excursions all across the island.
 These include some of the most breathtaking view you can imagine.
 The Catalina Island Conservancy offers a great bike map detailing the entire layout of the island including all the changes in elevation.

 Biking on Catalina Island is great exercise and fun

-If you wish to bike out of town then you will need a Bike Pass from the Conservancy Office on 125 Clarissa Avenue.
-Once you do this, you are free to travel into the hills, seeing such sites as Chimes Tower and Hogsback.
-You are also allowed to camp in the vicinity.
-Where are some stores that rent bicycles?
-Brown’s Bikes on Pebbly Beach charges low prices and offers group rentals and baby seats.
-However, you must keep the bike within Avalon unless you join the Catalina Island Conservancy.
+If you wish to bike on Catalina Island out of town then you will need a Bike Pass from the Conservancy Office on 125 Clarissa Avenue.
+Once you do this, you are free to travel into the hills.
+There you can see such sites as Chimes Tower and Hogsback.
+You can also include some camping near these sites and elsewhere on the island.

+No matter which area you want to explore, Catalina Island biking is the most popular way to travel.
 Come see the full beauty of the island on a bicycle.
 Feeling that Mediterranean breeze through your hair is worth the extra effort!